HomeReno Cost

 The formula

-For each line item we multiply a quantity (driven by the number of windows, their size and style, frame and glazing material, and whether they are full-frame or insert replacements) by a national unit cost, then apply a quality-grade factor.
-A regional labor multiplier is applied to the labor portion only — materials are priced nationally.
+For each line item we multiply a quantity by a national unit cost, then apply a quality-grade factor.
+A regional labor multiplier is applied to the labor portion only; materials are priced nationally.
 We show the itemized result as a ±20% range.

 National unit costs